 He leaves the pool, his chest heaving and head buried in a towel.
-I don’t think anything about his taunts, even if he tells everybody.
-I’m not ashamed.
-I trust that Lydia will stand up for me.
+I do not think anything about his taunts, even if he tells everybody.
+I am not ashamed.
+I trust Lydia will stand up for me.

 “She says you tried to have sex with her eleven year old son.”

 My mouth drops.
 “Mom, that’s a lie.
-Scott made that up because I beat him in our race today.”
+Scott made that up because I beat him in a race today.”

 “Well, they want to call the police.
 We have to go to their house and hash this out.
 Nobody makes such a serious accusation about some race.”